-How to Make Fresh Apple Cider with Your Juicer
+Ever Wondered How to Make Apple Cider?

 Nothing beats a glass of cold apple cider on a warm day or during the fall while watching the leaves gracefully drift down from the trees.
 This homemade apple cider recipe can be added to any juice bar menu, and it is easily made at home.